10ondr/WpfArkanoid/README.md

 # WPF Arkanoid!

-This projects shows implementation of a simple 2D Arkanoid game in **WPF** with usage of the **MVVM pattern**.
+This project shows implementation of a simple 2D Arkanoid game in **WPF** with usage of the **MVVM pattern**.
 This project was created using Microsoft Visual Studio Community 2019 (Version 16.7.2) with only default .NET libraries and packages.

 # Files